Davis Mountains: Vegetation

 The Davis Mountains are a sky island, an isolated mountain range surrounded by desert.
 The town of Fort Davis at the foot of the Davis Mountains has an elevation of 1500 m.
 From that elevation, the sky island rises to 2555 m.
 As the elevation increases, average temperatures decline and precipitation increases, permitting an "island" of forest and other mesic habitat at higher elevations.

 The most common vegetation of the Davis Mountains is montane grassland, often mixed with scattered bushes and trees.
 As is common in most Northern Hemisphere semiarid climates, the vegetation on the southern slopes of the mountains is noticeably sparser than on the northern slopes.
 This is due to the greater exposure to the sun on southern slopes, thus warmer temperatures and drier soils.

 Mixed in with the grassland, and usually at higher elevations, are four woodland and forest zones.
 First, at elevations below 1900 m and at higher, drier elevations, the dominant tree species is the alligator juniper mixed with oak species and pinyon pine.
 Secondly, woodlands with pinyon pine as the most common species are found on steep slopes at elevations of 1750 to 2400 m.
 Third, woodlands in which the gray oak is the most common tree and mixed with other oak species are also found on steep slopes at elevations of 1900 to 2400 m.
 The gray oak woodlands are found in slightly moister soils than the pinyon woodlands.

 The richest and most diverse of the woodlands and forests in the Davis Mountains are the mesic forests found from 1770 to 2330 m.
 These forests are found in stream valleys and other well-watered areas.
 Indicator species are ponderosa pine and southwestern white pine, plus two small groves of quaking aspen at elevations of 2300 m at the base of the cliffs surrounding the summit of Mount Livermore.
 Aspens are more characteristic of the higher elevations in the Rocky Mountains.
 The mesic woodlands are remnants of past glacial ages in which the climate of West Texas was more humid and cooler than at present.

 Fauna

 Over 277 species of birds have been seen at Davis Mountains State Park.
 Many species found here are characteristic of more northerly mountain climes or alternatively of nearby Mexico, including 10 species of hummingbirds.
 Large mammals found here include whitetail deer, mule deer, elk, black bear, cougar, pronghorn, peccary, and introduced species such as aoudad and feral hogs.
-There is only one record of grizzly bears in Texas; it was killed in the Davis Range in 1890.
+There is only one record of a grizzly bear in Texas; it was killed in the Davis Range in 1890.
 Several private ranches in the Davis Mountains offer hunting opportunities.